Communications of the ACM. (June 2021).

 Cryptocurrencies are widely used today for anonymous transactions.
 Such currencies rely on a peer-to-peer network where users can broadcast transactions containing their pseudonyms and ask for approval.
 Previous research has shown that application-level eavesdroppers, namely nodes connected to a large portion of the Bitcoin peer-to-peer network are able to deanonymize multiple users by tracing back the source of transactions.
 Yet, such attacks are highly visible as the attacker needs to maintain thousands of outbound connections.
 Moreover, they can be mitigated by purely application-layer countermeasures.
 This paper presents a stealthier and harder-to-mitigate attack exploiting the interactions between the networking and application layers.
 Particularly, the adversary combines her access over Internet infrastructure with application-layer information to deanonymize transactions.
 We show that PERIMETER is practical in today’s Internet, achieves high accuracy in Bitcoin, and generalizes to encrypted cryptocurrencies.

-Today, network devices share buffer across output queues to avoid drops during transient congestion with less buffer space, thus with a lower per-chip cost.
-While effective most of the time, this sharing can cause undesired interactions among seemingly independent traffic, especially in high load.
-As a result, low-priority traffic can cause increased packet loss to high-priority traffic, and long flows can prevent the buffer from absorbing incoming bursts.
-The cause of this perhaps unintuitive outcome is today’s buffer sharing techniques that are unable to guarantee isolation even to a small portion of the traffic, without statically allocating buffer space.
-To address this issue, we designed PLASTICINE, a novel buffer management scheme that offers strict isolation guarantees without keeping the buffer underutilized.
-PLASTICINE significantly reduces Query Completion Times (QCT) and Flow Completion Time (FCT) of short flows while achieving on-par throughput compared to convectional buffer management algorithms even when they are paired with DCTCP.
-We show that PLASTICINE is practical and runs at line-rate on existing hardware (Barefoot Tofino).
+Today, network devices share buffer across priority queues to avoid drops during transient congestion.
+While cost-effective most of the time, this sharing can cause undesired interference among seemingly independent traffic.
+As a result, low-priority traffic can cause increased packet loss to high-priority traffic.
+Similarly, long flows can prevent the buffer from absorbing incoming bursts even if they do not share the same queue.
+The cause of this perhaps unintuitive outcome is that today’s buffer sharing techniques are unable to guarantee isolation across (priority) queues without statically allocating buffer space.
+To address this issue, we designed FB, a novel buffer sharing scheme that offers strict isolation guarantees to high-priority traffic without sacrificing link utilizations.
+Thus, FB outperforms conventional buffer sharing algorithms in absorbing bursts while achieving on-par throughput.
+We show that FB is practical and runs at line-rate on existing hardware (Barefoot Tofino).
+Significantly, FB’s operations can be approximated in non-programmable devices.

 Thomas Wirtgen, Quentin De Coninck, Randy Bush, Laurent Vanbever, Olivier Bonaventure